 Niçoise salad with salmon, capers and radishes

-Recipe & Food Styling ANNA Magazine, Photography Jerry Grajewski
+Styling Kari Wardrop, Photography Jerry Grajewski

 Crisp and packed with protein, a Niçoise (ni-swaz) salad is the perfect lunch, we've even served it for dinner.
 Though this French classic is traditionally made with canned tuna (we use the Italian tuna packed in olive oil), here we serve it with seared salmon.